LauraRuis/groundedSCAN/README.md

-# TL;DR
-The data for the grounded SCAN paper is in the compressed folders in the folder `data` in this repository.

-Random data examples (more at bottom of this file):

-![Random Example](https://raw.githubusercontent.com/LauraRuis/groundedSCAN/master/documentation/movie.gif?token=AGNMPFCZAXAM4TH77MS73A26KJ4GW)
-![while zigzagging](https://raw.githubusercontent.com/LauraRuis/groundedSCAN/master/documentation/examples_per_adverb/While%20zigzagging/movie.gif?token=AGNMPFFIRPB6MA6U6AHLM2C6KJ3X2)

 # Grounded SCAN

 This repository contains the code for generating the grounded SCAN benchmark.
 Grounded SCAN poses a simple task, where an agent must execute action sequences based on a synthetic language instruction.

 The agent is presented with a simple grid world containing a collection of objects, each of which is associated with a vector of features.
 The agent is evaluated on its ability to follow one or more instructions in this environment.
 Some instructions require interaction with particular kinds of objects.

+## TL;DR
+The data for the grounded SCAN paper is in the compressed folders in the folder `data` in this repository.

+Random data examples (more at bottom of this file):

+![Random Example](https://raw.githubusercontent.com/LauraRuis/groundedSCAN/master/documentation/movie.gif?token=AGNMPFCZAXAM4TH77MS73A26KJ4GW)
+![while zigzagging](https://raw.githubusercontent.com/LauraRuis/groundedSCAN/master/documentation/examples_per_adverb/While%20zigzagging/movie.gif?token=AGNMPFFIRPB6MA6U6AHLM2C6KJ3X2)

 ## Data for Paper